mmitten/advent_of_code/README.md

-My run at advent of code 2022
+My run at advent of code 2022 in Golang